 The Miraculous (After) Life of Isidro, Patron Saint of Farmers

-A miniature operetta based on legends of a generous farm labourer who lived in Spain in the 11th and 12th centuries.
-Many miracles were attributed to San Isidro, both during and after his life.
-Some were about bringing water to dry land, and feeding the hungry.These are somewhat relevant to us, even here, at this time.
-We’re curious to know if it makes sense to believe in miracles in this science-driven age????
+A story based on legends of Isidro, a generous farm labourer who lived in Spain in the 11th and 12th centuries.
+Many miracles were attributed to him, both during and after his life.
+It is told that he brought water to dry land and fed the hungry, miracles that are relevant today.

 A miniature operetta told with paper theatre by three musicians